inertialsense/docs.inertialsense.com/docs/user-manual/dead-reckoning/dead_reckoning_examples.md

 ## Conclusion

-The uINS with dead reckoning and without wheel sensor can estimate position to within ~3m over 100 seconds of typical automotive parking lot driving.
+The IMX with dead reckoning and without wheel sensor can estimate position to within ~3m over 100 seconds of typical automotive parking lot driving.

 <a href="https://inertialsense.com/"><center>